Jamal Harrison Bryant: Politics

 Bryant ostensibly ran for U.S. Congress in 2015, aiming to represent Baltimore, Maryland, as a Democrat.
 He suspended his campaign less than two weeks after announcing his run.

 In a February 2, 2025, service, Bryant announced a 40-day initiative to boycott the retailer Target for eliminating their diversity, equity, and inclusion (DEI) commitments.
 The original boycott was planned to run from March 3 to April 19, but on April 20, Easter Sunday, he announced that the initiative would now be indefinite.

 AME review after divorce

 Officials of the A.M.E. denomination intended, as of February 2008, to enter into discussions regarding Bryant's leadership, following mutual filings for divorce by Bryant, his spouse, Hampton alumna and future Real Housewives of Potomac star Gizelle Bryant.
 However, they said that Bryant did not face a disciplinary trial because no one came forward with a complaint against him.
 Church officials said that Bryant "was never charged through the church system with anything".
 In 2019, the couple briefly dated.
-Many speculated this was just to give Gizelle a storyline as Jamal remained in Georgia and was seen with other ladies, including singer Tweet.